 Under the terms of the Judgment, Servicer is obligated to provide \$4,212,400,000 in Consumer Relief.
-Servicer's Consumer Relief and Servicer's Requirements are allocated as follows: \$3,675,400,000 of relief to consumers who meet the eligibility requirements in paragraphs 1-8 of Exhibit D; and, \$537,000,000 of refinancing relief to consumers who meet the eligibility requirements of paragraph 9 of Exhibit D. In addition to Servicer's obligations regarding creditable Consumer Relief, Servicer has certain Non-Creditable Requirements, as more fully discussed in Section IV below.
+Servicer's Consumer Relief Requirements are allocated as follows: \$3,675,400,000 of relief to consumers who meet the eligibility requirements in paragraphs 1-8 of Exhibit D; and, \$537,000,000 of refinancing relief to consumers who meet the eligibility requirements of paragraph 9 of Exhibit D.